LoupVaillant/Monocypher-Handshake/DESIGN.md

 minimise the code necessary to setup and use the secure channel (less code means smaller programs and less strain for the instruction cache).
 Users are expected to use Chacha20/Poly1305 anyway, so we might as well use them to perform the handshake.
+(Also, HChacha20 is just as secure as Blake2b).

 One way Handshake design